wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 | cRec | Core recorder for weave phase timing model.
 Not covered. |
 | addressRandomizationTable | Randomizes page addresses.
 Models virtual to physical mapping (since zSim can only see virtual addresses, but in practice the cache system uses physical address). |
 {:.mbtablestyle}

+## Microarchitecture Simulation

+### Decoder Simulation

+As discussed in previous sections, the decoding stage is simulated when PIN instruments a new basic block.
+The decoder timing information is stored as relative cycles, beginning at cycle zero, which will be expanded to actual cycles of the microarchitecture during dynamic simulation.
+For each basic block, the decoding stage is only simulated once, and stored for later execution.
+This technique eliminates the overhead of decoding the same basic block every time it is executed, resulting in better simulation throughput.